+Additionally, investors can also look into Gold IRA custodians who can help them manage their investments in gold.
 Gold ETFs are subject to short-term capital gains (STCG) if held for less than 36 months and are taxed according to the investor's tax returns.
 They are exposed to long-term capital gains (LTCG) if held for more than 36 months.
 26% are subject to a 20% tax with indexation.
 Gold exchange-traded funds (ETFs) score higher than gold sovereign bonds (SGB) in terms of liquidity, since investors can exchange their units at any time at the current price.

 Traditionally, gold has been considered a safe haven for investors, especially during financially turbulent markets.
 These government securities are linked to the current market price of gold and are issued by the Reserve Bank of India.
 A gold-traded fund is a passive investment instrument that combines the flexibility of the stock market with the simplicity of investing in gold.
 You should also know the advantages and disadvantages of GBS to decide which investment is better among gold ETFs than sovereign gold bonds or SGBs are bonds issued by the Reserve Bank on behalf of the government denominated in grams of gold.